Q

 At Step 3, the Administrator will provide the health practitioner that you designated in your Step 2 application form with a copy of the valiDATE report from Step 2 and a Step 3 – Attestation Statement form that we ask them to complete.
 This form is only available by contacting the Administrator.

-The purpose of this form is to verify that the injuries identified in the valiDATE report are an accurate assessment of all your known injuries/conditions before your file is sent to the multi-disciplinary committee (“Committee”) for review.
+The purpose of this form is to verify that the birth differences identified in the valiDATE report are an accurate assessment of all your known Thalidomide-related birth differences/conditions before your file is sent to the multi-disciplinary committee (“Committee”) for review.

-Once returned, the Administrator will compile your entire file and provide it to the Committee who will carefully consider the totality of the information in your application and any other evidence the Committee considers relevant to make its recommendation to the Administrator regarding your eligibility for support under the CTSSP.
+Once the Attestation is returned, the Administrator will verify that your file contains all of the necessary information that the Committee needs to complete its review.
+If additional information is required, the Administrator will contact you.
+Otherwise, once deemed complete, your file will be compiled and provided to the Committee who will carefully consider the totality of the information in your application and any other evidence the Committee considers relevant to make its recommendation to the Administrator regarding your eligibility for support under the CTSSP.
 They may also requisition additional tests including, but not limited to, genetic tests or other exams to aid them in their review.

 Those that are found eligible to receive benefits under the CTSSP will have access to a one-time, immediate, tax-free, lump sum payment of $250,000, a tax-free annual ongoing support payment, and access to the Extraordinary Medical Assistance Fund upon completion of a Proof of Identification Form, which the Administrator will send.

-Those that are found ineligible, will be able to submit questions to the Administrator about the determination received and/or request reconsideration.
-Further information about the reconsideration process may be found in the Reconsideration Protocol which will be available in the near future for download from the Documents page or by request by contacting the Administrator.
+Those that are found ineligible, will be able to submit questions to the Administrator about the determination received and/or request reconsideration in writing or by an informal oral hearing.
+Further information about the reconsideration process may be found in the Reconsideration Protocol which is available for download from the Documents page of this website or by request by contacting the Administrator.

 The CTSSP Application period will be open for a five year period beginning June 3, 2019 and ending June 3, 2024.